 Finally there were my two offerings.
 Two because we had a game runner drop out through illness in the last few hours before the day.
 I dusted off a planned reserve scenario using my American Civil War figures and the Sharp Practice rules.
 Fortunately Matt Slade and Ian Hemmingway were scheduled to play in the morning and afternoon sessions respectively and were able to take on most of the umpiring responsibility.

 Another WWII game was Alex Sotheran's Crossing the Vire.
-This was also in 15mm scale but using the company-level O Group rules.
+This was also in 15mm scale but using the battalion-level O Group rules.
 Crossing the Vire was our only all-day game.
 The Lardy Day audience seems to prefer to get in two different games during the day but I know I've really enjoyed playing an all-day CoC game and Alex's players seem to have had a great time with this game.

 Our final twentieth century game was Ian Garbutt's offering using a modified version of What a Tanker!